xrcyz/Knowledge-Base/README.md

 How do we implement the `modulo` and `round` operators in a neural network?
 - Use a sin/cos activation function.
 Pros: fast.
 Cons: requires domain knowledge for node placement.
 - Recursively divide by divisor until exit condition.
 For reference `2^30 = 1,073,741,824`, so that's thirty layers in the RNN to test `1E9`.
 - Cheat a little and represent all inputs in binary.
+Cons: doesn't generatlise.

 For the sake of playing with RNNs and not CPPNs, let's choose recursion.